-In order to setup multiple mailboxes in your Cloud account or Self-Hosted instance and get customers requests using email channel, you would need to pass several steps that we would cover.
+In order to set up multiple mailboxes in your Cloud account or Self-Hosted instance and get customers' requests using the email channels, you would need to pass several steps that we would cover.

 The example would be based GSuite (Gmail Accounts) but would be applicable also for Office365 and other popular mail services.

 - Create the main mailbox that would accept all incoming requests and send outgoing notifications.
 It could be set as email@example.com

 - Create additional mailboxes (users) inside GSuite if you want to set up more than 1 mailbox and get requests delivered to different teams.

 - In additional mailboxes, you would need to setup forwarded to your main firstname.lastname@example.org.
 Make sure to verify them under your Gmail accounts by following instructions provided by Google